eric-downes/20sq-blog/_posts/2024-12-05-issuance-fundamentals.md

 either runaway staking or a catastrophic loss of staking, depending on initial considitions.
-Our interpretation of the latter behavior is that if raw Ether is appreciating in value so quickly, and there has been insufficien interest in staking thusfar, then why bother staking at all?
+Our interpretation of the latter behavior is that if raw Ether is appreciating in value so quickly, and there has been insufficient interest in staking thusfar, then why bother staking at all?
 But we must emphasize that what instability *really* means is that "market externalities take over", rather than supporting any specific trajectory due to endogenous dynamics.